omid3098/OpenFramework/README.md

 # How far you can go with this?
  - Write custom service and send a pull request.
  - You can port any asset/lib as a service and share them as gist. ie. port LeanTouch into InputService! or Tween libs into TweenService.
- - after ~year we will have a framework
+ - after ~year we will have a framework that we only write game logic instead of doing same things for every project!

  ## TODO: